 As we’ve explored in this guide, few website elements provide as much value as simple breadcrumb trails:

-- Improve user experience through better navigation and orientation.
+- Improve user experience through better website navigation.

 - Visually communicate site hierarchy and structure.